Itô calculus

 Itô integral Y_{t}(B) of a Brownian motion B with respect to itself, i.e., both the integrand and the integrator are Brownian.
 It turns out Y_{t}(B) = (B^{2} − t)/2.

 Itô calculus, named after Kiyosi Itô, extends the methods of calculus to stochastic processes such as Brownian motion (see Wiener process).
-It has important applications in mathematical finance and stochastic differential equations.
+It has important applications in mathematical finance, in stochastic differential equations, and more recently even in machine learning.

 The central concept is the Itô stochastic integral, a stochastic generalization of the Riemann–Stieltjes integral in analysis.
 The integrands and the integrators are now stochastic processes: